raballew/kne-on-ocp/README.md

 ## Create topology

 Some vendors provide a controller that handles the pod lifecycle for their nodes.
-For cEOS Arista provides a controller.
+Arista provides a controller for cEOS nodes.

 Deploy the Arista controller: